 THIS IS A CO-ED EVENT!
 This training is open to Scouts BSA and Ventures.

 In order to attend an NYLT course, a youth must have the following qualifications by the beginning of the course:

 - Must be a registered member of a Scouting unit.

 - Must have a current BSA Health and Medical Record form parts A, B, and C.

-- As of March 1, 2019, Scouts BSA members (male and female) must be at least 13.
-They must have completed Introduction to Leadership Skills for Troops and earn the First Class rank before attending NYLT.
+- As of March 1, 2022, Scouts BSA members (male and female) must be at least 13.
+They must have completed Introduction to Leadership Skills for Troops and earned the First Class rank before attending NYLT.

 - Have a unit leader recommendation.